commanderx16/x16-docs/X16 Reference - 03 - BASIC.md

 ### Auto-Boot

-When BASIC starts, it automatically executes the `BOOT` command, which tries to load a PRG file beginning with `AUTOBOOT.X16` from device 8 and, if successful, runs it.
+When BASIC starts, it automatically executes the `BOOT` command, which tries to load a PRG file named `AUTOBOOT.X16` from device 8 and, if successful, runs it.
 Here are some use cases for this:

 * An SD card with a game can auto-boot this way.
 * An SD card with a collection of applications can show a menu that allows selecting an application to load.